cytechmobile/radicle-migration-tool/README.md

 * It migrates essential information such as the `Title`, `Description`, `Status`, `Labels`, `Comments`, `Events`, and `Milestone` details.
 * It supports the migration of inline assets/files discovered within GitHub issues and comments as Radicle embeds.
 A GitHub `user_session` cookie must be provided when migrating assets/files from a private GitHub repository by using either the `--github-session` CLI parameter or the `GH_SESSION` environment variable.
 Login to GitHub via your browser and copy the value of the `user_session` cookie.
 * Any additional information that doesn't fit within the Issue model is preserved in a dedicated `GitHub Metadata` section, along with references to the original repository
-* It supports incremental migration, allowing you to rerun the tool (e.g., on a schedule) and create only the newest issues that haven't been previously migrated.
+* It supports ongoing migration, allowing you to rerun the tool (e.g., on a schedule) and update existing issues while creating only the newest ones that haven't been previously migrated.
 * It offers a range of filtering options to streamline the issue migration process, including issues created after a specified time, issues with specific labels, issues in a particular state, issues belonging to a given milestone number, issues created by a specific user, and issues assigned to a particular user.
 * It is available in different binary forms, providing flexibility in how it can be utilized.